Get to Know Charm City

 Air TravelBaltimore/Washington International Thurgood Marshall Airport (BWI), about 10 miles south of downtown, is reached via I-195 off I-95 or SR 295 (Baltimore-Washington Parkway).
+Check with your local AAA travel advisor for help finding cheap airline flights to Baltimore.
 Taxi fare to downtown is $5.15 for the first mile and $2.50 for each additional mile; phone (410) 859-1100.
 The Airport Shuttle providing service to downtown hotels is about $27-$40 for the first passenger and $11 per additional passenger; phone (800) 776-0323 or (410) 381-2772.
-Additionally, the SuperShuttle provides service to most local addresses.
-Rates vary by location; phone (800) 258-3826.
 Private limousine service to downtown hotels is $81.90 including gratuity for sedans (1-4 people).
 Larger vehicles are also available; phone (301) 231-6555.

 Light rail trains depart BWI Terminal E and make numerous stops downtown; travel time is about 20 minutes.
-One-way fare is $1.70 per adult.
+One-way fare is $1.80 per adult.
 Amtrak and MARC commuter trains stop at the BWI Rail Station located about 1 mile from the airport.
 Free shuttle buses connect the two.

 Street SystemCharles/St. Paul Street separates east and west Baltimore; Baltimore Street divides the city's north and south sections.
 Numbered streets run east and west.
 Except for Eutaw Street, most downtown streets are one way.